 - Accessing land for development: Carriers must find land to install new macrocells and small cells.
 In some cases, carriers will purchase the land, but they must acquire right-of-way from property owners for many installations.

 - Managing the cost of component installation and land acquisition: Developing new equipment, acquiring land for installations and performing the installation work costs money.
 A macrocell tower may cost $200,000 to install, while small cells each cost around $10,000.
 Additional optical fibers will require $130 billion to $150 billion in U.S. investments.

 Land Acquisition Simplified

 Efficient transitions to 5G infrastructure are possible with the right help.
-SelectROW offers easement services to keep your 5G project on schedule and under budget.
+SelectROW offers ROW and easement services to keep your 5G project on schedule and under budget.
 Our experience and resources enable us to deliver true value.
 We can optimize your 5G infrastructure installation process by offering:

 - Efficient work from experienced professionals.

 - Clear, consistent communication with your organization, property owners and other stakeholders.